Best Ceiling Paint Color: 9 Shades by Room and Height

 Best Ceiling Paint Color for Every Room

 The best ceiling paint color isn’t a single shade — it’s whatever answers the specific problem your ceiling has.
 A low 7.5-foot ceiling needs a different answer than a soaring 12-foot great room.
 A north-facing bedroom that never sees direct sun needs a different answer than a sunny south-facing kitchen.
 Treat the ceiling as the room’s fifth wall, not an afterthought to paint over with whatever is left in the tray, and it becomes one of the cheapest ways to change how a room feels.
+Bear in mind that the swatch is not the finished colour — most paints shift as they cure, and whether paint dries darker or lighter explains which direction to expect.

 I’ve painted ceilings in every shade on this list — some on my own house, some on client jobs — and the pattern holds every time: the right ceiling color makes a room feel intentional.
 The wrong one just makes the walls look like they’re fighting something overhead.